phpstan/phpstan/README.md

 because of a low memory limit set on your system. **Run PHPStan again** to read a couple of hints what you can do to prevent the crashes.
 * If you install PHPStan globally on your system, you can experience errors resulting from using different versions of dependencies than PHPStan uses.
-For example if PHPStan's version of Symfony Console has a method with different arguments than your version of Symfony Console and you use this method in the analysed code, PHPStan can mark that as error.
+For example, if PHPStan's version of Symfony Console has a method with different arguments than your version of Symfony Console and you use this method in the analysed code, PHPStan can mark that as error.
 This will be solved in the future by prefixing the namespaces of PHPStan's dependencies.